inkarkat/vim-IndentCommentPrefix/README.md

 KNOWN PROBLEMS
 ------------------------------------------------------------------------------

-- When indenting in insert mode via <C-T>/<C-D>, the cursor position may be off if there are <Tab> characters in the indented text itself (not just between the prefix and the indented text), and the cursor is positioned somewhere behind such a <Tab> character.
-The changing virtual width of these
-  <Tab> characters isn't considered when calculating the new virtual cursor
+- When indenting in insert mode via &lt;C-T&gt;/&lt;C-D&gt;, the cursor position may be off if there are &lt;Tab&gt; characters in the indented text itself (not just between the prefix and the indented text), and the cursor is positioned somewhere behind such a &lt;Tab&gt; character.
+The changing virtual width of these &lt;Tab&gt; characters isn't considered when calculating the new virtual cursor column.
-  column.
 - With ':set list' and if ':set listchars' does not include a 'tab:xy' item, tabs show up as ^I and do not occupy the full width (up to 'tabstop' characters).
-This shortened representation throws off the cursor position when indenting in insert mode via <C-T>/<C-D>.
+This shortened representation throws off the cursor position when indenting in insert mode via &lt;C-T&gt;/&lt;C-D&gt;.
 - If a visual mode '.' repeat command is defined to repeat the last change on all highlighted lines, and the previous indent operation used a [count] greater than 1, the highlighted lines will be indented multiple times and